 Serving Suggestions

-Open the first jars of pickles after a month or two and enjoy them throughout the winter season with stews, soups, roasted meats, beans, or potatoes.
+After a month or two, open the first jars of pickles and enjoy them throughout the winter season with stews, soups, roasted meats, beans, or potatoes.

 You can also gift these beautifully colorful jars of pickled cucumbers to family or friends during the holiday season.
 Once a jar is opened, the pickles will last about 2-4 months in the refrigerator.